 “Pinterest?
 I’m not a wedding planner!
 “If you’re a veterinarian, veterinary practice manager or vet tech new to using social media for your animal hospital, you might not think that Pinterest makes sense for your practice.

-Well, would it surprise you to find out that Pinterest is the #3 traffic source to my veterinary hospital’s website, after Google & Facebook?
+Well, would it surprise you to find out that Pinterest was the #3 traffic source to my veterinary hospital’s website, after Google & Facebook?
 (And I honestly don’t even spend THAT much time on my hospital’s Pinterest yet, compared the effort I put into our Facebook.)

-Pinterest: The Search Engine of Social Media
+1) Pinterest Is The Search Engine of Social Media

 Maybe someone is looking for information on pet nutrition or brushing their dog’s teeth.
 As Pinterest and the idea of “visual search” becomes more popular, people are going to turn to Pinterest, like they currently use Google, to search for information.
 When they search on Pinterest, they will find related “pins”, what Pinterest calls the posts you make, to help them solve the problem they have.
 Pins can be linked to websites.
 That means that in a few simple steps, a current or prospective new client can go from looking for pet health tips on Pinterest to being linked to your veterinary hospital’s website.

 Starting a Pinterest for your veterinary hospital will allow you to take advantage of Pinterest’s search features, driving traffic to your website.
 Not only that, but if your current clients like your animal clinic’s Pinterest, they’ll be able to use it like a visual resource library of information you’ve posted.